Become a citizen scientist

 The FrogWatch SA website and FrogSpotter app have been developed with the support of Zoos SA, Beach Energy, the Adelaide and Mount Lofty Ranges Natural Resources Management Board and the City of Onkaparinga.

-Natural Resources Adelaide and Mount Lofty Ranges has partnered up with University of SA’s Discovery Circle and other natural resources regions in South Australia to find out more about Rosenberg’s Goanna, an endangered monitor lizard.
+Natural Resources Adelaide and Mount Lofty Ranges has partnered up with other natural resources regions in South Australia to find out more about Rosenberg’s Goanna, an endangered monitor lizard.
 These large, charismatic and superbly interesting creatures lay their eggs in termite mounds and help control feral rodents, however often less than six mainland sightings are reported each year!

 As the weather warms up they become more active so we need you to be on the lookout.
 There are two other monitor lizards in the region (Lace Monitor and Gould’s Sand Goanna) that might have you stumped, but our information brochure can help you identify them.